 - How CO2 emissions of 2% or 799 megatons (as of 2017) will develop in Germany by 2050 is largely irrelevant for climate change.
 Germany is missing the critical mass, to influence global warming by reducing its own CO2 emissions.
 Statements to the contrary are alarmism and scaremongering.
 Germany should continue to reduce its CO2 emissions continuously and sustainably (as in the past 30 years), however, bans, prohibitions, artificial increases in the price of energy and other pandering (speed limits, bans on diesel driving, CO2 tax) are widely counterproductive because they drive citizens sour and reduce their willingness to voluntarily behave in an climate-friendly manner.
 In addition, this pandering has considerable side effects: According to experts, a CO2 tax increases e.g. the price of commodities (including food) on the world market, which will affect particularly poor countries and poor people.

 - If Germany wants to influence climate change, it should help Africa and India stop population growth, massively promote the development of CO2-free technologies for the production of steel and cement, and vigorously promote research into bio- and carbon-engineering to remove CO2 from the atmosphere.
-For additional information, see: https://t1p.de/9nh0
+This includes Carbon Capture Storage (CCS) technologies as well as reforestation of woodland to remove CO2 from the atmosphere.
+For additional information, see: https://t1p.de/9nh0.

 Informative sources for your own investigations